August 4, 2011

 For those of us who thought they were college bound, a big deal in eighth grade was waiting to see if you had been selected to take a foreign language during our freshman year at Division Avenue High School.
 I expected to get good news, and being a planner, chose a language in advance.

-These were my thought (at the time) on the three languages:
+These were my thoughts (at the time) on the three languages:

 Latin…this was for the really smart kids people who would attend elite universities, so that left me out.
 Or guys headed to the priesthood.
 That left me out, too.